lgatto/TeachingMaterial/ident/README.md

 results and assess missed and irregular enzymatic cleavages, mass measurement accuracy, etc.

-### Step-by-step workflow
+### Step-by-step work-flow

 Let's reproduce parts of the analysis described the `MSnID` vignette.
-You can expole more with
+You can explore more with

 ```r